Frequently Asked Questions

 What payment do you accept?
 All of our counselors accept cash, checks and credit cards/debit cards (VISA, MasterCard and Discover).
 Payment is expected at the time of service.
 We provide counseling clients with a typed statement at the beginning of each month for those who want to submit for reimbursement from their insurance company.
 Note: Some counseling clients choose not to file for reimbursement for confidentiality reasons.
 We respect that choice.

 How come you’re not in-network?
-Our counselors have made a conscious choice to go out-of-network, thereby working for you, the client, and not the insurance company.
-Insurance companies may not only dictate the length of treatment but also the kind of treatment you receive.
+Our therapists have made a conscious choice to go out-of-network, thereby working for you, the client, and not the insurance company.
+Insurance companies may not only dictate the length of your treatment but also the kind of treatment you receive.
 In addition, it can request detailed information about the client that the client may not want to disclose.
-We prefer to avoid all of that and work with the client’s best interests in mind.
+Our therapists prefer to avoid all of that and work with the client’s best interests in mind.

 Do you offer shorter or longer sessions?
 Yes.
-Kathy Richardson offers 30- and 90-minute individual therapy sessions, Erin Nes offers 75- and 90-minute couples counseling sessions, and David Sternberg and Mari Clemson-Hines offer 30-minute individual counseling sessions.
+Kathy Richardson offers 30- and 90-minute individual therapy sessions; Erin Nes offers 75-, 90-minute and 2-hour couples counseling sessions; and David Sternberg and Mari Clemson-Hines offer 30-minute individual counseling sessions.
 Ninety minute counseling sessions are good for those looking to make significant progress in a short period of time.
 Thirty-minute sessions are about half the cost of regular sessions, so they appeal to those clients on a tighter budget.

 Do you offer counseling sessions over the phone?
-Yes, but only on a limited basis.
+Yes, but only on a limited basis, and we do not offer Skype sessions.
 Two of our therapists, David Sternberg and Kathy Richardson, offer phone sessions for those interested in 30-minute sessions or the traditional 45-50 minute psychotherapy hour.
 Phone sessions are ideal for those who travel a lot.

 If you have any other counseling or psychotherapy-related questions, please call us at 202.588.1288 or email our administrative assistant Susan Doyle at firstname.lastname@example.org.
 We’d be happy to answer any questions you have.